Demi Lovato Spotted Out of Rehab and in Los Angeles 3 Months Later

 Demi Lovato was spotted out of rehab this weekend, hanging out in the Los Angeles area.

 The 25-year-old pop star recently completed three months of treatment at a rehab center following an apparent overdose in July at her Los Angeles home and an almost two-week hospital stay.
-The 26-year-old singer, who has battled substance abuse for years and has spent time in rehab before, was photographed sitting in a car with a male acquaintance outside the Matsuhisa restaurant in Beverly Hills on Saturday.
-TMZ identified the man as clothing designer Henry Levy and said the two were smiling and laughing throughout their dinner.
+The 26-year-old singer, who has battled substance abuse for years and has spent time in rehab before, went out for sushi in Beverly Hills on Saturday night with designer Henri Alexander Levy.
+The two were photographed in a car outside the Matsuhisa restaurant.

+"Demi looked great and so happy to be out," an eyewitness told E!
+News.
+"They seemed like good friends who were catching up and excited to see one another.
+There wasn't any PDA or romantic gestures, but she was smiling and laughing throughout dinner.
+She was very relaxed and at ease.
+She said hello to the sushi chefs when they greeted her with a big smile.
+She seemed happy and healthy.
+They stayed for an hour and a half before leaving together in his car."

 In addition, several people tweeted that they spotted Lovato at Universal Studios' Halloween Horror Nights on Friday night.